Popmotion/popmotion/packages/react-pose/README.md

 ## Features
 - **Tiny:**
-- **Performant:** Unlike many React animation components, Pose works directly with the DOM node.
+- **Performant:** Pose works directly with the DOM node, bypassing the React reconciler.
 - **Declarative:** Pose automatically chooses appropriate animations based on the properties being animated.
 Custom animations can be declared for any transition into any post.
 - **Supports SSR:**